metastatedev/smarter-contracts/liquidity/swap_contract/README.md

 Pair 200 {}
 ~~~~

-### Conditions for the swap contract call to be successful:
+### Conditions for the swap contract call to be successful

+The swap contract checks the following before it performs any transfers:

 **C1**.
 Adam (tz1fPjyo55HwUAkd1xcL5vo6DGzJrkxAMpiD) has to have at least 30 Token A in the Token A system (KT1Gu5MXA5RpXo2veYc7n33QVmH1rdTVZhum).
 **C2**.
 Adam has to have approved at least 30 Token A to Bob (tz1Ra8yQVQN4Nd7LpPQ6UT6t3bsWWqHZ9wa6).